 Beringia Interpretive Centre.

-Two Mile Hill Intersection.
-Turn down the hill to access Whitehorse city center with all visitor facilities and lots to see and do.
+Two Mile Hill Intersection, north access to downtown Whitehorse.
+Turn down the hill to access Whitehorse city center.